Keto Blueberry Chaffles

 • 3 tablespoons Almond Flour

-• 2 teaspoons Swerve or granulated sweetener of choice
+• 2 teaspoons Swerve or your favorite no calorie sweetener

 • 1 teaspoon ground cinnamon